ideasrule/pyTPCI/README.md

+pyTPCI is an improved version of The PLUTO-CLOUDY Interface, coupling together hydrodynamics code [PLUTO](https://plutocode.ph.unito.it/) and gas microphysics code [CLOUDY](https://gitlab.nublado.org/cloudy/cloudy).

 ## Setup
 1) After cloning the pyTPCI directory to your computer, copy the `wrapper` folder for **each instance of pyTPCI you wish to run**.
 2) Define the environment variable `PLUTO_DIR` and run `$PLUTO_DIR/setup.py` in your folder.
 Further customization of PLUTO takes place in `pluto_template.ini`.